pyscript/docs/docs/user-guide/index.md

 precise details along with example code fragments and descriptions of the APIs available via PyScript.

-Finally, the examples listed at the end of this page, are all freely available and copiously commented on [pyscript.com](pyscript.com).
+Finally, the examples listed at the end of this page are all freely available and copiously commented on [pyscript.com](pyscript.com).
 You should consult these for practical "real world" use of the various features of the PyScript platform.
 Many of these examples come from contributors to our wonderful